Considerations for extracting moir\'e-level strain from dark field intensities in transmission electron microscopy

-Using these \textbf{u}$_{jk}$ values, we determine the optimal coefficients ${A_i, B_i}$ independently for each of the twelve Bragg disk intensities $I_{ijk}$ at each pixel $(j,k)$ using linear least squares.
-Fitting the coefficients at a fixed choice of \textbf{u} results in the following linear equation for each diffraction disk i.
-We note that the coefficients $A_i$, $B_i$ are assumed to be independent of pixel location over the N by N pixel field of view to avoid over-fitting, and can be assumed to be approximately 1 and 0 respectively following normalization of $I_i$.
+Using the resultant $\textbf{u}_{xy} = c^{(1)}_{xy} \textbf{a}_1 + c^{(2)}_{xy} \textbf{a}_2$ values, we determine the optimal coefficients ${A_i, B_i}$ independently for each of the twelve Bragg disk intensities indexed by i at each pixel $(x,y)$ using linear least squares.
+Fitting the coefficients at a fixed choice of $\textbf{u}_{xy}$ results in the following linear equation for each diffraction disk i.
+We note that the coefficients $A_i$, $B_i$ are assumed to be independent of pixel location over the N+1 by N+1 pixel field of view to avoid over-fitting, and can be assumed to be approximately 1 and 0 respectively following normalization of the intensities.

-The fitting of ${A_i, B_i}$ and \textbf{u}$_{jk}$ are then iterated until convergence.
-We compare this staged optimization to a joint optimization in which the coefficients and \textbf{u} are optimized simultaneously following one iteration of the same multi-start \textbf{u}$_{jk}$ optimization with fixed $A_i=1, B_i=0$.
-The mean |\textbf{u}| obtained over the full set of pixels is shown for both approaches in Fig 4a for artificial data corresponding to a rigidly twisted structure with disk intensities that exactly obey equation 2 with independent Poisson noise associated with acquisition included for each disk intensity.
+The fitting of ${A_i, B_i}$ and $\textbf{u}_{xy}$ are then iterated until convergence.
+We compare this staged optimization to a joint optimization in which the coefficients and $\textbf{u}_{xy}$ are optimized simultaneously following one iteration of the same multi-start \textbf{u}$_{xy}$ optimization with fixed $A_i=1, B_i=0$.
+The mean |$\textbf{u}_{xy}$| obtained over the full set of pixels is shown for both approaches in Fig 4a for artificial data corresponding to a rigidly twisted structure with disk intensities that exactly obey equation 2 with independent Poisson noise associated with acquisition included for each disk intensity.
 Representative experimental datasets are shown in Fig 4c, showing that the extent of noise included is comparable or greater than that expected of weakly scattering samples like graphene and much greater than that expected of transition metal dichalcogenides (both acquired using $\alpha$ = 1.7 mrad).
-Fig 5a shows that the iterative approach consistently achieves a lower error in the displacements \textbf{u} (Fig 4a).
+Fig 5a shows that the iterative approach consistently achieves a lower error in the displacements $\textbf{u}_{xy}$ (Fig 4a), however this may not be robust when considering subtle differences in the initial conditions.
+Despite this, the increased speed and ability to use many initial guesses at each interactive step are still beneficial.
 Avoidance of local extrema and noise mitigation are both active areas of research and alternative algorithms such as genetic algorithms \cite{mirjalili2019genetic} could prove better than this iterative multi-start approach, but were not required for experimental data of this nature.